-With tail string attachment there is a relatively long piece of string under the tension between the bridge and the tail.
-If the tail piece is small, the length of this string segment becomes even bigger.
+With a tail string attachment, there is a relatively long segment of string under tension between the bridge and the tail.
+If the tail piece is small, the length of this string

-This string’s portion has its own random resonance frequency.
-This means that these six small strings can start resonating either supporting or working against the main sound pitch when the guitar is played.
-This sound doesn’t have huge volume but with sensitive guitar, it can be clearly heard.
+This string segment has its own random resonance frequency.
+This means that these six small strings can start resonating in either a supporting role or a non-supporting role with the main sound pitch of the string when the guitar is played.
+This sound doesn’t have huge volume but with a sensitive guitar, it can be clearly heard.

 To use this effect toward a better resulting sound, we came up with what we call Harmony Tuners.
 These little bone blocks that can slide along the strings are used to